apache/echarts-doc/en/option/partial/1d-data.md

 }]
 ```

-Each data item can be further custerized:
+Each data item can be further customized:

 ```js
 [{